May 20, 2022 by John Fernandez

 Seemingly Healthy College Student: I Didn’t Think It Could be a Stroke (But It Was)

-Cannon McClure, 20, a junior at the University of Miami, woke up one day in August after an intense headache the previous day.
+Cannon McClure, 21, a senior at the University of Miami, woke up one day in August 2020 after an intense headache the previous day.
 Over the course of the new day, however, she realized something was very wrong.
 She felt some weakness on her right side and it became increasingly difficult for her to communicate with people.

 Without any underlying health condition or any family medical history of concern, Ms. McClure was suffering the beginning of an ischemic stroke caused by a sizeable clot in her middle cerebral artery (MCA), as the stroke response team at Baptist Hospital’s Miami Neuroscience Institute would soon diagnose.